gaucho1978/BACCAble/README.md

 ## BACCAble

+News: new telegram group for BACCABLE: https://t.me/baccable Please read this page and watch all youtube playlist videos before ask.
+Plase continue to donate to allow me to do not loose interest on this project: https://www.paypal.me/tr3ma1

 ## Scope
 This project uses the famous CANABLE (the cheapest can bus device on the market) in order to:
 - sniff on the can bus (useful for debug and exploit purposes)